bloominstituteoftechnology/Car-Sales/README.md

 **Step 1 - Planning 📝**

 - Take a good amount of time to familiarize yourself with the project structure.
 Figure out what data you have and where it's being used (Pen and paper or a whiteboard will be your best friend here!)
 - Plan out your state management structure as mentioned above.
-The only requirment is that you _must_ use Redux
+The only requirement is that you _must_ use Redux
 - Write out the steps you think you'll need to complete this project.
 It seems silly, but doing this with every project will help you grow into a better developer a lot faster.
 - Take note of the few comments throughout the app.
 They are there as little guides to nudge you in the right direction.
 You're welcome 😉